 From the cemetery’s main entrance, descend the stairwell to the underground Coptic Cairo Bazaar.
-A tiny winding alleyway leading to the Church of St. Sergius and Bacchus is here; The centerpiece of this church, which dates from the 5th century; It is a tiny cave in the underground basement that is thought to have served as a three-month refuge for Jesus, Mary, and Joseph during their stay in Egypt.
+A tiny winding alleyway leading to the Church of St. Sergius and Bacchus is here.
+The centerpiece of this church, dates from the 5th century.
+It is a tiny cave in the underground basement that is thought to have served as a three-month refuge for Jesus, Mary, and Joseph during their stay in Egypt.
 You will just get overwhelmed by the holy spirits around you.

 Ben Ezra Synagogue